surfer190/fixes/docs/networking/packet-guide-to-core-networking-protocols.md

 ## Security

-* A layer-1 hub operate in a shared medi and do not filter traffic
+* A layer-1 hub operate in a shared media and do not filter traffic
 * A layer-2 switch filter traffic based on the MAC address but they are willing to forward broadcast frames everywhere - an attacked can eavesdrop
 * Wireless security (WEP and WPA-PSK) have been cracked.
 WPA2-PSK should be used
 * Routers provide the greatest inherent filtering and will not forward anything unless the packets are destined for another network - but routers have IP address and can be connected to the outside world